Lithium Deep Cycle Marine Batteries

 lead-acid Batteries

-These batteries are inexpensive short term, and can be recharged multiple times.
-However, they also break easily, and have to be maintained constantly to avoid problems.
-Checking and refilling the water level every couple of weeks is extremely important or you risk damaging your battery.
-In addition, leakage can be devastating to marine environments, and brings up a lot of safety concerns.
+These batteries are inexpensive short-term, and you can recharge them multiple times.
+However, they also break easily and require constant maintenance to avoid problems.
+Checking and refilling the water level every couple of weeks is extremely important.
+Because if you don't, you risk damaging your battery.
+In addition, leakage can be devastating to marine environments and brings up a lot of safety concerns.

 flash icon